simonmichael/hledger_site/src/1.52/hledger.md

 In hledger we call these three the \"cost basis\"; and if an amount being acquired has a cost basis, we call it a \"lot\".
-Tax authorities often require that lots are tracked carefully and disposed of (sold) in a certain order.
+Tax authorities sometimes require that lots are tracked in detail and disposed of (sold) in a certain order.

 Note, though \"cost basis\" sounds similar to the \"cost\" (transacted price) discussed above, they are distinct concepts.
 In some transactions the transacted price and basis cost are the same, but in others they are not.
+So cost basis is recorded with its own syntax, called \"cost basis annotations\".

-So cost basis has its own syntax, also called \"lot syntax\". hledger\'s lot syntax is like Ledger\'s: one or more of the following annotations, following the main amount:
+hledger 1.x supports Ledger-style cost basis syntax: one or more of the following annotations, following the main amount:

 - `{LOTUNITCOST}` or `{{LOTTOTALCOST}}` (see [lot price](https://www.ledger-cli.org/3.0/doc/ledger3.html#Buying-and-Selling-Stock))